eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ### AgentManager

-The AgentManager is the entry component in the Ankaios agent and is responsible, amongst others, for receiving commands from the server and forwarding them to the RuntimeManager and for authorizing requests from the workloads to the Ankaios Server.
+The AgentManager is the entry component in the Ankaios agent and is responsible, amongst others, for receiving commands from the server and forwarding them to the RuntimeManager and for authorizing requests from the workloads to the Ankaios server.

-The initial setup of the Ankaios agent is done in the main.rs is also counted as part of this unit.
+The initial setup of the Ankaios agent is done in the main.rs and is also counted as part of this unit.

 ### RuntimeManager